Haltoun House: Proprietors

+Shortly before James Hepburn, 4th Earl of Bothwell married Mary, Queen of Scots, he stayed at Hatton House in April 1567.
+Nicolas Hubert alias French Paris rode from Linlithgow Palace to Hatton House with a letter from Mary for Bothwell.
 James VI of Scotland stayed at Hatton using it as a hunting lodge in April 1589, but returned to Edinburgh over fears for his safety from disaffected lords.

 The Haltoun/Hatton estates remained in the Lauder family until the last Laird, Richard Lauder of Haltoun, settled them upon his younger daughter.
 Richard Lauder was a Justice of the Peace, was Member of Parliament for Edinburghshire in 1621, and in 1647 and 1648 was on the Committees of War for Edinburgh.
 He was also Commissioner of Excise in 1661.
 His wife, Mary Lauder, Lady Haltoun, had been born Mary Scot.
 Richard died in November 1675 in Holyrood Abbey, Edinburgh, and was interred in Ratho Church on the 29th.
 His portrait (right), by John Scougal, hangs in Thirlestane Castle.

 His second daughter, Elizabeth married, in 1652, Charles Maitland, 3rd Earl of Lauderdale and carried Haltoun to him.
 Haltoun was much closer to Edinburgh than Thirlestane Castle, and with the loss of Lethington the Maitlands made Haltoun House their principal residence (as opposed to seat) until 1792 when the 8th Earl of Lauderdale sold the estate for £84,000 to Miss Henrietta Scott of Scotstarvet, who married William Henry Cavendish-Scott-Bentinck, 4th Duke of Portland.
 The estate was then 2000 acre of excellent land, the revenue at the time: £3000 per annum.
-Her trustees sold the estate in 1797 to James Gibson of Ingleston.
+Her trustees sold the estate in 1797 to Sir James Gibson-Craig, 1st Baronet.
 He broke up the estate into lots, of which that including Haltoun House and 500 acre was bought by the Reverend Thomas Randall (who afterwards took the surname of Davidson).
 He sold Haltoun House to the Earl of Morton in 1870, whose son Lord Aberdour sold it to James McKelvie in 1898.
 In 1915 it was sold to William Whitelaw, chairman of the London and North Eastern Railway company.